o3de/o3de.org/content/docs/atom-guide/look-dev/materials/material-canvas.md

 - if this was an input node, you should also be able to open the generated material or material type in the Material Editor to see the property can be configured from there as well.

 More interesting and advanced graphs can be created by adding and nesting connections between function, texture sampling, time, transformations, and other nodes.
 Several examples can be found in the Material Canvas assets folder.

-## Launching Material Canvas
-There are multiple ways to launch Material Canvas.
-- From **Open 3D Engine (O3DE)** Editor select **Main Menu > Tools > Material Canvas**
-- From the Material Component context menu, select **Open Material Canvas...**
-- From the Asset Browser, double click on a material graph or other Material Canvas compatible file type.
-- From the Asset Browser, right click on a material graph or other Material Canvas compatible file type, then select **Open in Material Canvas...**
-- Material Canvas is also a standalone executable that can be launched directly from a file browser or command console.
-  - Launch the executable `<build>\bin\profile\MaterialCanvas.exe`
-  - This requires passing the —project-path, followed by the path your project, as a command line argument.

-### Asset Processor
-Material Canvas automatically launches the Asset Processor if it is not already running.
-Some graphics related assets must be processed before the main window opens.

-The shader compilation process is expensive, complex, and currently managed by the Shader Asset Builder.
-Material Canvas relies on the Asset Processor and Shader Asset Builder to process, validate, and preview content generated by material graphs.
-The Asset Processor reports status, error messages, and other notifications as shader and material assets are built.
-The viewport updates with shader and material previews as quickly as those assets can be processed.

-Building shader assets takes more time on Windows than Linux, or other platforms.
-This is partially because Windows builds shaders for the null renderer, DX12, and Vulkan by default.
-Registry settings can be configured to disable unused targets and vastly improve shader compilation and preview times.
-Use the Material Canvas settings dialog to override these settings.

-### Gem Initialization
-Material Canvas normally initializes all of the gems enabled by the active project.
-In order to reduce start times and system resource utilization, Material Canvas, and the other atom tools, includes registry setting files that forcibly disable several standard O3DE gems that are not likely to be needed within the tool.

-If Material Canvas, or Material Editor, fails to launch then it may be because of dependency issues with gems in the active project.
-Check the Material Canvas, or corresponding, log file for any system entity or module initialization errors.
-If necessary, change or delete the custom registry settings from the Material Canvas project registry folder.

 ## Navigating Material Canvas
 After Material Canvas has opened and initialized it will display the main window, as shown below.